goosemo/blog/_posts/0011_using_rst_for_presentations.rst

 reST with s5
 ------------

-To meet the last part of my goal, I have to have a simple distrobution medium.
+To meet the last part of my goal, I have to have a simple distribution medium.
 For a presentation that is a pdf.
 It's akin to a paper, even though it is much more broken down and split up into slides.
-Leveraging the *handout* class that the s5 and pdf converters from rst_ know, I am able to have parts of the presentation invisiable in slide form, and show up only when the presentation is expanded, or complied into a pdf.
+Leveraging the *handout* class that the s5 and pdf converters from rst_ know, I am able to have parts of the presentation invisible in slide form, and show up only when the presentation is expanded, or complied into a pdf.

 :eg: